 How does it work?

-We inform the specialist registration committee (SRC) of your profession that you have submitted an application to us and that you also want to have your specialization recognized and registered.
+We inform the specialist registration commission (SRC) of your profession that you have submitted an application to us and that you also want to have your specialization recognized and registered.
 Each SRC has its own requirements for recognition of the specialty.
 These requirements are stricter than the requirements for recognition of the basic profession.
 This may also mean that you are recognized for the basic profession, but not (yet) for your specialty.
-Or that you must complete additional internships or follow additional training to recognize the specialization.
+Or that you need to complete additional internships or follow additional training to recognize the specialization.
 After your specialization has been recognized, you will be registered in the specialist register.
 BIG registration is a prerequisite for registration in the specialist register.

 The relevant specialist register will contact you for the recognition and registration process of your specialization.
 This usually happens after they informed by us that your diploma has been recognized and that you are registered in the BIG register.
-Sometimes they contact you earlier.
+Sometimes they contact you beforehand.

 Consent to forward your data to the specialist register